Frozen custard: Characteristics

 In the U.S., the Food and Drug Administration requires any product marketed as frozen custard to contain at least 10 percent milkfat and 1.4 percent egg yolk solids.
-The FDA also allows the names “french ice cream” or “french custard ice cream” to be used.
-If it has a smaller percentage of egg yolk solids, it is considered ice cream.
+The FDA also allows the names "french ice cream" or "french custard ice cream" to be used.
+If it has a smaller percentage of egg yolk solids, it is considered ice cream and legally classified as such by the FDA.

-Actual frozen custard is a very dense dessert.
+Actual frozen custard is a dense dessert.
 Soft serve ice creams may have an overrun as large as 100%, meaning half of the final product is composed of air.
-Frozen custard, when made in a continuous freezer, will have an overrun of 15–30% depending on the machine manufacturer (an overrun percentage similar to gelato).
+Frozen custard, when made in a continuous freezer, has an overrun of 15–30% depending on the machine manufacturer (an overrun percentage similar to gelato).
 Air is not pumped into the mix, nor is it added as an "ingredient" but gets into the frozen state by the agitation of liquid similar to whisking a meringue.
 The high percentage of butterfat and egg yolk gives the frozen custard a thick, creamy texture and a smoother consistency than ice cream.
 Frozen custard can be served at −8 °C (18 °F), warmer than the −12 °C (10 °F) at which ice cream is served, to make a soft serve product.

 Another difference between commercially produced frozen custard and commercial ice cream is the way the custard is frozen.
 The mix enters a refrigerated tube and, as it freezes, blades scrape the product cream off the barrel walls.
 The now frozen custard is discharged directly into containers from which it can be served.
-The speed with which the product leaves the barrel minimizes the amount of air in the product but, more importantly, ensures that the ice crystals formed are very small.
+The speed with which the product leaves the barrel minimizes the amount of air in the product but, more importantly, ensures that the ice crystals formed are small.